Adaptive Generation of Bias-Eliciting Questions for LLMs: Introduction

 \paragraph{This work: counterfactual bias evaluation} To address these limitations, we introduce a new counterfactual bias evaluation framework that, given a target attribute, automatically generates realistic, open-ended questions designed to elicit biased behavior in LLMs.
 As illustrated in \cref{fig:overview}, our approach iteratively refines counterfactual questions, optimizing them to maximize biased responses in a target model.
 Importantly, our LLM-based judge evaluates model answers across multiple dimensions, assigning them high fitness only when models exhibit \textit{non-requested} and \textit{non-refusing} bias that is \textit{irrelevant} to the respective user question.
 Based on these scores, our framework adaptively mutates questions and explores new domains, allowing it to uncover areas where bias is more likely to occur (e.g., parental care for the sensitive attribute \emph{sex}).
 While the explicit inclusion of an attribute value in a question establishes a clear baseline, we can further narrow the gap to realistic chatbot interactions.
 For this, our framework can generate \textit{implicit variants} that avoid explicitly naming attribute values and instead only rely on associated stereotypical traits, such as first names.

-\paragraph{A benchmark for counterfactual bias evaluation} While our framework provides insights into how a given model exhibits biases for a given attribute, it does not support comparisons across models on a shared set of questions.
+\paragraph{A counterfactual bias benchmark} While our framework provides insights into how a given model exhibits biases, it does not support comparisons across models on a shared set of questions.
 To address this, we introduce \bench (Counterfactual Assessment of Bias), a human-verified collection of questions generated by applying our framework across multiple sensitive attributes and models, retaining only high-scoring questions verified by human annotators.

 \paragraph{Results} Using \bench, we perform a thorough analysis of bias across multiple state-of-the-art LLMs.
 Across the three attributes considered (sex, religion, and race), \gptfive shows the lowest level of bias, followed by \claude and \gptoss.
 Further, as we show in \cref{sec:results}, \bench highlights areas in which models are more likely to produce biased responses, such as \textit{education} for race or \textit{family} for sex.
-Finally, we classify the types of biased behaviors observed in \bench, offering insight into how bias appears in real-world settings and differs between frontier models.
+Finally, we classify the types of biased behaviors observed in \bench, offering insight into how bias appears in real-world settings and differs between models.